-We know this past year has been tough for many, and we truly appreciate your generous support.
+We know this past few years have been tough for many, and we truly appreciate your generous support.

 The City has been transformed since 2004, and that’s because people like you supported our Independent teams to create a more liveable, sustainable and thriving city and villages.